Speaking of HealthYou can’t remember what you can't hear: The hearing loss, brain health linkDecember 06, 2023

-Katie says it’s comforting to know that when the family needs care, either their Family Medicine physician, Amy Rantala, M.D., or other qualified and caring helping hands are available, just a call or click away.
+Katie says it’s comforting to know that when the family needs care, their Family Medicine physician and other qualified, caring helping hands are available just a call or click away.

 “We rely on our care team a lot,” says Katie, who works in Patient Registration at Mayo Clinic Health System in Eau Claire.

 Care teams are designed to provide support in the manner most convenient manner to you, whether that’s in person via a physician, nurse practitioner, physician assistant or other professional; by phone; or online.
 Additional care team members include nurses, clinical assistants, pharmacists, dietitians and social workers, all of whom help support your health and wellness.
 Depending on the situation, this could involve seeing a nurse for a needed vaccination or using the eConsult service to get in touch with a specialist and avoid an extra appointment and its associated cost.

 “I like Patient Online Services, the online portal, the best.
 I think it’s great because I can send a message, and I almost always get a response within a few hours,” says Katie.

 Katie’s mom, Kathleen Forer, also of Eau Claire, is in remission for multiple myeloma, a type of blood cancer.
 Although lately she has seen oncologists more often, she still keeps in touch with her primary care provider through the online portal.